-With so many aspects of our daily lives taking place online, it’s no surprise that online education has exploded in recent years.
-The eLearning market has grown 900%1 in the past 20 years, with people opting to get their degrees wholly or partially online.
+With so many aspects of our daily lives taking place online, it’s no surprise that online education has exploded recently.
+The eLearning market has grown 900%1 in the past 20 years, with many people opting to get their degrees wholly or partially online.

-Culinary school is no exception, with Auguste Escoffier School of Culinary Arts offering 100% online programs that include a required in-person industry externship.
+Culinary school is no exception.
+In fact, Auguste Escoffier School of Culinary Arts offers 100% online programs that include a required in-person industry externship.
 The online program lets students get a culinary education from their own homes, regardless of where in the world they live.